 - Pack a travel health kit.

-- Your provincial/territorial health card may not cover your health care expenses.
-Take out comprehensive insurance that covers medical procedures in other countries.
+- Take out comprehensive health insurance that covers medical procedures in other countries.
+Your provincial/territorial health card may not cover your health care expenses.
 For more information about choosing the right travel health insurance for you, consult Well on Your Way: A Canadian’s Guide to Healthy Travel Abroad.

 - If you have surgery in another country, discuss the risks of airline travel following surgical care with your health care provider.

 - Bring back copies of your medical records to Canada for your health care provider, including information about the medications you received, results of medical tests and a description of the procedure(s) you underwent.